 How do I register my child/ren for Before & After school program?

-You can complete the registration form: 2023/2024 OSC Registration Form.
-There is a $75 one-time registration fee (per family).
+There is a $150 one-time registration fee (per child).

 What types of payments are accepted?
 How are payments made?